-Mary Sully de Luque, Ph.D., Associate Professor of Management and Research Fellow in the Thunderbird School of Global Management at Arizona State University, She has published dozens of articles, book chapters and academic-conference proceedings in the areas of global leadership, organization-level management issues and international human-resource management.
+Mary Sully de Luque is an associate professor of management and research fellow in the Thunderbird School of Global Management at Arizona State University, She has published dozens of articles, book chapters and academic-conference proceedings in the areas of global leadership, organization-level management issues and international human-resource management.

 Consulting with numerous corporations, she has quantified innumerable leadership and management behaviors that filter through organizations, yielding results that may represent a broad mix of the positive and the negative outcomes.
 She notes that proper assessment is critical to understanding real company issues.

-She earned her Ph.D. in organizational behavior and international management from the University of Nebraskas College of Business Administration and her B.A. in organizational communication from Creighton University.
+She earned her doctorate in organizational behavior and international management from the University of Nebraska’s College of Business Administration and her bachelor's degree in organizational communication from Creighton University.
 Prior to finishing her formal education, she worked as an aide for two United States Senators.